Liqueurs are the supporting cast of cocktails. However, they're more than capable of standing on their own and being the star of the show.

 Like many spirits throughout history, liqueurs were originally invented and used for their medicinal properties.
 However, the recipes we use today are a result of their original ingredients and processes changing over time.

 Today, we drink liqueurs that are a product of distilled spirits with added fruits, sugar, herbs, and a wide variety of spices.
 These spirits have evolved beyond functioning solely as mixers.
-They can be enjoyed neat or on the rocks just as well as they do in cocktails, regardless of whether or not there are additional spirits.
+They can be enjoyed neat, like butterscotch schnapps, or on the rocks, like tequila rose, just as well as they do in cocktails, regardless of whether or not there are additional spirits.

 The Varieties of Liqueurs